+This argument lacks credibility not only on moral and ethical grounds, but for practical reasons.
 It is well documented that a lack of openness when things go wrong is often the reason why people litigate when they otherwise would not have done.
-It is possible that increased honesty will result in more cases of negligence coming to light which result in compensation claims but this is likely to be more than offset by people accepting honest apologies and explanations and not taking legal action, and savings in legal costs due to compensation claims not being drawn out by unreasonable defence of the claim.
+It is possible that increased honesty will result in more cases of negligence coming to light which result in compensation claims but this is likely to be offset by people accepting honest apologies and explanations and not taking legal action, and savings in legal costs due to compensation claims not being drawn out by unreasonable defence of the claim.
 Importantly, even if there were an extra cost involved, does anyone want to live in a society which consciously tolerates cover-ups of medical errors in order to save the State money?
 This would be in direct contradiction of stated policy including the NHS Constitution.
 Continuing to tolerate cover-ups would also perpetuate a situation where error is not recognised, lessons not learnt, resulting in much greater cost to the State as well as human cost.
+Furthermore, the CQC has confirmed that it has never had to defend a Judicial Review of its decision not to take regulatory action.
+See below.